csubhodeep/dnl_task/README.md

 pre-commit install
 ```

-6. Check if everything works by running the tests (from the root of the project):
+6. Check if everything works by running the tests:

 ```bash
 pytest